 In the business legality assistance, BAZNAS provides assistance for various types of businesses, those engaged in the food or culinary business, retail businesses, and agricultural products.
-Based on data, from 17 October 2019 to 12 August 2020, there were 7,163 applicants for halal certification.
-However, only 296 halal certificates have been issued by the Halal Product Guarantee Agency (BPJPH) (Handayani, 2020).
+Based on data, from 17 October 2019 to 12 gust 2020, there were 7,163 applicants for halal certification.
+However, only 296 halal certificates have been assued by the Halal Product Guarantee Agency (BPJPH) (Handayani, 2020).
 Based on data from LPPOM MUI, the number of halal certifications issued is not proportional to the number of products, which only reached 5.63%, there are still 94.37% who are not halal certified.

 There are benefits when a product is halal-certified both from a consumer and producer perspective.
 For consumers, knowing a product has been certified halal will convince them so that consumers no longer need to check the ingredients for the food they buy.
-Consumers can immediately buy the halal-certified product with confidence and without doubt about the safety of the product they are going to consume.
+Correspond to the safety of the product they are going to consume.
 For producers, halal certificates will convince the consumers about the safety of the products.
 Such trust will make consumers loyal and continue to buy their products (Usman and Jusmaliani, 2014).